The Pensions Authority

 Under the Social Welfare and Pensions (Miscellaneous Provisions) Act 2013 the Pensions Board was renamed the Pensions Authority and its Chief Executive become the Pensions Regulator.
 These changes took effect from 7 March 2014.

 Oversight of the Pensions Authority will be provided by a three-person board.
 The Pensions Regulator will continue to perform the Chief Executive functions of the Pensions Authority.
-A separate Pensions Council was set up to advise the Minister for Social Protection on matters relating to policy on pensions and protect the consumer interest.
+A separate Pensions Council was set up to advise the Minister for Employment Affairs and Social Protection on matters relating to policy on pensions and protect the consumer interest.

 What does the Pensions Authority have responsibility for?